tale-toul/Harbor/ansible/Readme.md

         enabled: True
 ...
 ```
+The first play is executed against all hosts defined in the inventory.

-The tasks have to be run as root (become=true).
+All tasks have to be run as root (become=true).

-The first task installs the rpm package that enables the EPEL repository, this task is
+The first task adds the EPEL repository, needed to later install docker compose.
+There is
-different between RedHat and CentOS hosts
+one task for RedHat servers and another for CentOS servers.

-The second task installs ansible, docker and docker compose.
+The second task installs docker and docker compose.

 Then the docker service is started and enabled.

 To run the playbook use the following command:

-`$ ansible-playbook bastion.yml'
+`$ ansible-playbook harbor.yml'

 ### Testing the connection